bangbangsoftware/binder/README.md

 but got too caught up in setup and besides I wanted to try my hand at pure js.

-### Yes, but could it be used for multiple users ???
-Well, no - not out the box, not if you wanted to share data across users.
-However I was thinking of developing a light weight couchdb like system using postgres notify, websockets and some simple [localStorage](https://en.wikipedia.org/wiki/Web_storage) syncing code...

-### More techno bable
-It's a *simple fit* to straight forward use case, using localStorage as a sort of redux store.
-It has a plugin system, where you can add features in a decoupled way.
-It is small, in fact these docs are most likely bigger than the code.
-So if you want to use routes, just get the webserver to serve another file, the state will still be there as it's in local storage.
+it's in local storage.

 ## Installing / Getting started